|

 Bures Cricket Team.

-Photo courtesy of the Bures Cricket Club,
+Photo courtesy of the Bures Cricket Club.

 AMENDMENT:- Lez Binks to read Les Binks